 The Zion archival collection is now available!!!
-The archive is deposited at Denver's Blair-Caldwell African American Research that are deposited at Denver's Blair-Caldwell African American Research Library 2401 Welton Street, Denver, Colorado 80205, reflect Zion's rich and dynamic history from 1863-2019.
+The archive is deposited at Denver's Blair-Caldwell African American Research Library 2401 Welton Street, Denver, Colorado 80205, reflects Zion's rich and dynamic history from 1863-2019.
 Zion's documents can be used at the library by the general public for research projects and enjoyment.

-Zion's collections consist of a variety of information including the 9-volume 4,000 page book, They Came to Colorado with the Dust of Slavery on their Backs: The History of Zion Baptist Church 1863-2001.
-This includes various obituaries souvenir programs, and photographs.
-The materials were collected and donated by Zion Historians Annette R Groves, Clementine W. Pigford, and Kathryne A. L. McKinney (deceased).
+Zion's collections consist of a variety of information including the 9-volume 4,000 page book, They Came to Colorado with the Dust of Slavery on Their Backs: The History of Zion Baptist Church 1863-2001.
+This includes various obituaries, souvenir programs, and photographs.
+The materials were collected and donated by Zion Historians Annette R Groves, Clementine W Pigford, and Kathryne A L McKinney.